Skip to content

 Shutterstock_433812556

 LLPAs have been used by the federal agencies, specifically Fannie Mae, as a way of cooling off a hot housing market or promoting homebuying for some groups while discouraging homebuying for others.
-While LLPAs have been around since 2008, the changes being implemented on May 1, 2023 may come at a great cost to you!
+While LLPAs have been around since 2008, the changes implemented on May 1, 2023 may come at a great cost to you!

 Here’s what you need to know about LLPAs and how to avoid them: